restful-ws/restful-ws.github.io/rest/understanding-rest.md

 What were the Web's key features?

-A Browseable Web of Linked Documents
+A Browsable Web of Linked Documents
 : A user would use the Web through a *browser* that could consume present the Web's documents.
 The documents would contain links, enabling